Can I Afford a Mesothelioma Lawyer?

 Does Workers Compensation Pay for Asbestos-Related Injuries?

-Yes, workers compensation pays for asbestos-related injuries.
+Yes, workers compensation pays for asbestos-related injuries such as mesothelioma.
 A claim for benefits under workers’ compensation law will be granted where an asbestos-related injury interrupts a period of employment.
 To succeed in making a claim, a person must present adequate proof of an asbestos-related disease.
 These types of claims must be filed against the employer who caused the illness.
 The employer or insurance carrier will be required to pay weekly compensation.
 In some cases involving an asbestos-related death, the surviving family members of a worker are also sometimes able to obtain compensation under workers’ compensation law.
 It should be noted that individuals can also pursue a third party lawsuit.

 What is the Process for a Mesothelioma Settlement?